justjavac/dvm/README_zh-cn.md

   dvm install 1.3.2     Install v1.3.2 release
-  dvm install           Install the latest available version dvm use 1.0.0         Use v1.0.0 release dvm use latest        Use the latest alias that comes with dvm, equivalent to * dvm use canry         Use the canary version of the Deno
+  dvm install           Install the latest available version dvm use 1.0.0         Use v1.0.0 release dvm use latest        Use the latest alias that comes with dvm dvm use canry         Use the canary version of the Deno

 NOTE: